Table of Contents

 Heat Stress and Physiological Limits

-Food and Water Security as Health Determinants
+Food and Water Security as Critical Health Determinants

-Unreliable rainfall and higher temperatures directly undermine agricultural yields and water availability.
-Prolonged droughts lead to crop failure and livestock losses, while intense rainfall events contaminate freshwater supplies with pathogens and pollutants.
-The World Health Organization links climate disruptions to higher rates of diarrheal diseases, malnutrition, and stunting in children.
-Food insecurity forces populations to adopt negative coping mechanisms, such as reducing meal frequency or selling productive assets, which erodes long-term health and resilience.
-The nutritional quality of staple crops is also declining due to elevated CO2 levels, further compromising public health.
+The World Health Organization links these climate disruptions to elevated rates of diarrheal diseases, malnutrition, and stunting in children.
+Food insecurity forces families to adopt negative coping mechanisms, such as reducing meal frequency or selling productive assets, which diminishes long-term health and resilience.
+Additionally, elevated atmospheric CO2 levels reduce the nutritional quality of staple crops, decreasing protein, zinc, and iron content and further compromising public health outcomes.

 Economic Disruption and Livelihood Vulnerability